iTwin/itwinjs-core/test-apps/display-test-app/README.md

 ## Using display-test-app

-Currently, display-test-app only supports opening snapshot iModels from the local disk.
-If you define the `SVT_STANDALONE_FILENAME` environment variable to contain the absolute path to an existing iModel file on your machine, then upon startup, a viewport displaying the contents of this iModel will be displayed.
-Otherwise, on startup the toolbar will have a button allowing you to select an iModel to open.
-If the file opened from disk is a briefcase that retains its link to iModelHub (as opposed to a snapshot) and is opened in read-write mode, it can push and pull changesets.
+display-test-app provides no UI for selecting iModels from iModelHub - only a toolbar button to open an iModel from the local file system.
+However, if the iModel is a briefcase that was downloaded from iModelHub and is opened in read-write mode, it can push and pull changesets.
+The `SVT_STANDALONE_FILENAME` environment variable can be defined before startup to contain the absolute path to an iModel on disk; if so, it will be opened automatically at startup.

 display-test-app's UI consists of: